How to Tile a Bathroom Wall

 how to tile a bathroom wall step 2

 To create an even design, we advise you to create a ‘tile gauge’.
 To do this, simply get a wooden baton, or piece of wood, that’s over half the width of the wall you are tiling.
-Then place the tiles, with the spacers along the length and mark the points of the tiles along the button with a pencil.
+Then place the tiles, with the spacers along the length and mark the points of the tiles along the bottom with a pencil.

 Step 3 - Using your tile gauge